 Both of these approval methods require different documents to be prepared and without knowledge of the processes you can end up spending more money than anticipated on unnecessary reports or plans.

 Before you begin your development journey it is always best to have a chat with a town planner and that is where Outlook Planning and Development can assist.
-Locations in Sydney, Newcastle and the Central Coast.
+We have helped countless people with their granny flats over the years and have got some difficult granny flat applications over the line with a well drafted statement of environmental effects.

 Simply give us a call on 0432 848 467 and have a talk with one of our friendly planners.
 They can help guide you through the process and assist you in obtaining approval for your granny flat.
 Their experience will mean that you do it right the first time.